artemadams/atlas-search-mongoflix/README.md

 Our frontend app contains all the necessary calls to the GraphQL API on Realm.
 We can export the whole frontend app as a static site and host it on MongoDB Realm.

-For this you need to execute the follwing code in the root folfder of the project.
+For this you need to execute the following code in the root folder of the project.
 Make sure that you have the dependencies installed with.

 ```bash